amanv8060/Leetcode-Questions/CONTRIBUTING.md

  	  `clang-format -i -style=Google *.cpp`

-This is just an example , you can use any way to format your code , the formatting should be based on clang-format and should use Google style
+This is just an example , you can use any way to format your code , the formatting should be based on clang-format and should use Google style .
+For eg. You can use [this](http://format.krzaq.cc/) website